Providence Diocese to turn over 70 years of records in sex abuse probe

 According to a memorandum of understanding signed Monday by Bishop Thomas Tobin and Attorney General Peter Neronha, investigators will now have access to files kept by the Roman Catholic Diocese of Providence dating back to 1950.

-The review will also look at how the church responded to previous reports of abuse.

-“While this voluntary, additional disclosure by the diocese is an important step forward in our review, much additional work remains.”
-Neronha said in the release.
-“We will not hesitate to take any additional steps that may prove necessary to fully determine the scope of misconduct here and take appropriate action.”
+After the bill was rejected, Neronha said he needed to switch gears.

+“As soon as you go to that grand jury tool, your ability to talk about what you’ve found in the absence of an indictment is very limited,” he said.
+“The more information I get voluntarily the more I will be able to talk about in the long run and that’s good for everyone including the diocese.”

-The files will include the list of the 50 “credibly and publicly accused” clergy that was released last month.
+What’s clear at the moment is the documents shared with the attorney general will include a list of the 50 “credibly and publicly accused” clergy that was released on July 1.
 Of the priests and deacons listed, 31 were dead, and the remaining 19 still living had been removed from the ministry, according to the diocese.

 A Target 12 review of the list showed the accused clergymen were assigned to 185 Rhode Island institutions in 32 of Rhode Island’s 39 municipalities.

-Note: Correction: This story has been modified from its original version to show the William Murphy referenced was not the former House Speaker.